Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 ```
 This is neat and clear.
 If you omit the 'break' the code will "fall through" to the next case.
 This is generally error-prone, a reader often doesn't notice it, and then you create hours of head scratching, most likely for yourself.

 Having said all that, switch{} is a little archaic and rigid.
-It seemed a devilishly clever idea back in 1969-72 when Brian Ritchie et al were writing C at Bell Labs.
-With memory so tiny, and CPU speeds so slow, you could construct a machine code "jump table" where the 'switch' value, often just a byte ('q', 'r' above, or small numbers like 1,2,3,5,8,10) indexed into a table of offsets, and then jumped direct to the 'case' code.
+It seemed a devilishly clever idea back in 1969-72 when Brian Ritchie et al were writing C at Bell Labs on a PDP-11.
+With memory so tiny and CPU speeds so slow and 16-bit words the norm, the compiler could construct an efficient machine code "jump table" where the 'switch' value, often just a byte ('q', 'r' above, or small numbers like 1,2,3,5,8,10) indexed into a table of offsets, and then jumped direct to the 'case' code.
 Such desperate efficiency is no longer needed.
+(But don't worry, we have replaced it with databases of your bank's millions of customers which take 10 minutes to load your account, all is well).

 # Loops